Tangy Homemade BBQ Sauce

 • Ketchup: This sauce is best when made with thicker varieties of ketchup with no high fructose corn syrup added.
 You can use homemade ketchup, or we have found that organic or natural options like Hunt’s 100% Natural or Heinz Simply work nicely in this recipe.

-• Dry Mustard: Coleman’s dry mustard is excellent here, but you can substitute it with other mustard powders, prepared Coleman’s mustard or Dijon mustard.
+• Dry mustard: Coleman’s dry mustard is excellent here, but you can substitute it with other mustard powders, such as prepared Coleman’s mustard or Dijon mustard.
 When substituting prepared mustard for dry, you will need a bit more.
 Start with one tablespoon of prepared mustard and go from there.

-• Making bbq sauce on the grill: You can also make this bbq sauce on the grill; just be mindful of the hotter areas of your grill.
-Keep the sauce over the coolest, most indirect heat, so the sugars don’t burn.
+• Making BBQ sauce on the grill: You can also make this BBQ sauce on the grill.
+Be mindful of the hotter areas of your grill.
+Keep the sauce over the coolest, most indirect heat so the sugars don’t burn.

 Nutrition Per Serving Serving Size 2 tablespoons / Calories 38 / Total Fat 0.1g / Saturated Fat 0g / Sodium 199.6mg / Carbohydrate 9.3g / Dietary Fiber 0.2g / Total Sugars 7.4g / Protein 0.2g